filipebodas/Self_Study_Courses/Python_A_to_Z/README.md

 Course by SuperDataScience (Kirill Eremenko) https://www.udemy.com/course/python-coding/

-This was the first course I did on python.
-Did it to learn the fundamentals on python language.
+This was the first course I did about python.
+Did it to learn the fundamentals of python language.

 Course Curriculum: